 While Introstem’s Stem Cell Non-Surgical Syringe clearly contains a number of effective ingredients for anti-aging, it also contains two ingredients we recommend avoiding.

-Overall, we believe that Introstem’s Syringe is likely to have an anti-aging effect, but we do not recommend it due to the inclusion of two preservative ingredients.
+Overall, we believe that Introstem’s Syringe is likely to have an anti-aging effect, but we do not currently recommend it due to the inclusion of the two preservative ingredients outlined above.

 Introstem Eye Cream Review